mugli/learning-graphql/workshopper/exercises/querying_with_field_aliases_and_fragments/problem.md

   data: {
     lee: {
       name: "Lee Byron"
-    }
+    },
     sam: {
-      name: "Sam "
+      name: "Sam"
     }
   }
 }
 ```

-By the way, using comma between GraphQL `field`s is optional.
-You can use them between lee and sam if that makes you comfortable:
+By the way, using a comma between `field`s in a GraphQL query is optional.
+You can use them between `lee` and `sam` if that makes you comfortable, like this:

 ```
 // Request